 What remains changeless throughout seasonal changes, remains the same in every landscape, time or society?

 The ancient Egyptians used a lively, sophisticated and evolving system of mythological metaphors to maintain their unique cultural identity, a system which succeeded for millennia despite changes of politics and war.
-The essays posted on this website present these metaphors in detail, starting with their primary elements and the template from which they emerged.
+The essays posted here present these metaphors in detail, starting with their primary elements and the template from which they emerged.
 Egyptian conservatism and apparent stagnation are revealed here to be the ancient civilization’s most powerful survival tools as a civilization.
-The mystery of individual consciousness and the unique identity of the soul/self are players in an eternal inner-landscape.
+The mystery of individual consciousness and the unique identity of the soul/self were players in an eternal inner-landscape.

-In the ancient view, we are met out here “on top of the earth” for the sake of being together.
+In that ancient view, we are met out here, “on top of the earth,” for the sake of being together.
 Pharaohs seldom stand alone.
 His Beloved stands close, her hand on his shoulder.
 In hunting scenes and in triumph, his comrades are around him.
 Husbands and wives and their children are seen touching in close groups in the eternal sitting-room of their tombs.
 The loneliness of death is countered with images of hands touching.
 The starry heaven bends close over your face in your coffin so that you and the night sky can whisper together.
 The gods look you in the eye.
 Conversation, friendship and the coherency of the personal group are everywhere in Egyptian art.
 Their literature is filled with dialog; the notes of their conversations abound.
 They wrote letters.
 Snippets of talk are painted into tomb art so that the conversation goes on uninterrupted by death.
-The gods speak to you in the lush poetic language of the tomb texts and images and they fill you with awe in their temples.
+The gods speak to you in the lush poetic language of the tomb texts and images, and they fill you with awe in their temples.
 This art of dialog, of conversation among friends about the great issues of life, is the hallmark of Egyptian daily life.

 Site under construction.
-Updated November 2, 2014 ~
+Updated September 2016~